backward clock

 Universal Remote

-Raymond and Blanche Hodges strolled along the gravel parking lot of the old drive-in theater that on weekends hosted the hundreds of dealers of the Puritan Falls Flea Market.
-While Blanche stopped at a table offering locally grown produce, Raymond browsed through the items at the neighboring stall: an assortment of electronic gadgets including smoke detectors, phone answering machines, videocassette rewinders and remote control units.
-Since the TV remote in their living room was always being misplaced, Raymond thought he'd pick up a spare if the price was right.
+One warm Sunday morning in early August, Raymond and Blanche Hodges strolled along the gravel parking lot of an old, abandoned drive-in theater that on weekends hosted the hundreds of dealers of the Puritan Falls Flea Market.
+While Blanche stopped at a table offering locally grown produce, Raymond browsed through the items at the neighboring stall.
+He was particularly interested in the vendor's assortment of electronic gadgets including smoke detectors, phone answering machines, videocassette rewinders, digital watches, calculators and generic remote controls.
+Since the TV remote in their living room was always being misplaced, Raymond thought he would pick up a spare if the price was right.

-The toothless old man selling the gadgets, who could spot a potential customer a mile away, came over to Raymond and asked, "Can I help you with something?"
+Jonah Pemberly, the old man selling the gadgets, who could spot a potential customer a mile away, hurried over to Raymond and asked, "Can I help you find something?"

 "I was just looking at your selection of remote controls."

-"What is it, one of those universal remotes that work the TV, DVD player and the cable box?"
+"What is it, one of those universal remotes that work the television, VCR and cable box?"

 "It'll do all that and more.
 Plus, it's very easy to use.
 There are only a few buttons, and you don't have to program anything.
-It's so easy, even my wife can figure it out," the old man laughed, displaying his toothless gums.
+It's so easy, even my wife can figure it out," Jonah laughed.

 "Actually, I didn't want anything too expensive.
 I was just looking for a backup.
 Our remote tends to grow legs and walk away."

-Raymond could not pass up such a deal, so he paid the man ten dollars and walked away with a new universal remote.
+Raymond was not one to pass up a good deal, so he took a ten-dollar bill out of his billfold, paid Jonah Pemberly and walked away with a new universal remote.

-Later that day, after Blanche finished drying the dishes, she turned to Raymond and asked, "I have to run down to Shop 'N Save for a few things.
+Later that afternoon, once Blanche finished drying the lunch dishes, she turned to her husband and asked, "I have to run down to Shop 'N Save for a few things.
 Want to come along?"

-"No, I've had enough shopping for one day.
-I think I'll relax and watch the ball game."
+"No, thanks.
+I've had enough shopping for one day.
+I think I'll stay home, relax and watch the Red Sox game."

 "I'll be back in a little while then," Blanche called as she went out the door.

-Raymond remembered the new remote he'd bought.
-Maybe he'd better try it out and see if it worked.
+Raymond remembered the new remote he had bought at the flea market.
+Maybe he ought to try it out and see if it worked.
 He took it out of its plain gray cardboard box and removed it from the bubble-pack wrapper.

 "What the hell?" he said when saw the unit.
 "It must be a toy."

-After a few minutes Blanche walked in the door, carrying several shopping bags.
+After what seemed like only a few minutes, Blanche walked in the front door, carrying several shopping bags.

 "I thought you were going to Shop 'N Save," Raymond said.
 "How did you get back here so quickly?"